 “We will provide a high standard of care when taking medical treatment to the community we serve”.

-St John responds to over 4,000 emergency calls each year including calls to the neighbouring smaller Channel Islands.
+The St John Emergency Ambulance Service responds to over 5,000 emergency calls each year including calls to the neighbouring smaller Channel Islands.

 Care and medical treatment is delivered by a small staff of Registered Paramedics, Emergency Medical Technicians and Emergency Care Assistants, all qualified to United Kingdom NHS standards.

-St John, in Guernsey, responds to 999 calls and requests for immediate response by clinicians.
-All ambulance vehicles are dispatched through a joing emergency control centre which also deploys the St John Rescue teams.
+The St John Emergency Ambulance Service, in Guernsey, responds to 999 calls and requests for immediate response by clinicians.
+All ambulance vehicles are dispatched through the Joint Emergency Services Control Centre (JESCC) .

 Ambulances are equipped to NHS standards with a variety of medical equipment including oxygen, suction, spinal immobilisation, analgesia, other life-saving drugs, cardiac monitoring and defibrillators.

 The fleet of ambulance and rescue vehicles, some of which are multi-functional, comprise of:-

 Rapid response cars